Itential-Adapters/adapter-tufin_securetrack/README.md

 ### Versioning

 Itential Product and opensource adapters utilize SemVer for versioning.
-The current version of the adapter can be found in the `package.json` file or viewed in the IAP GUI on the System page.
+The current version of the adapter can be found in the `package.json` file or viewed in the Platform GUI on the System page.
 All Itential opensource adapters can be found in the <a href="https://gitlab.com/itentialopensource/adapters" target="_blank">Itential OpenSource Repository</a>.

 Any release prior to 1.0.0 is a pre-release.
 Initial builds of adapters are generally set up as pre-releases as there is often work that needs to be done to configure the adapter and make sure the authentication process to Tufin_securetrack works appropriately.

 Release notes can be viewed in CHANGELOG.md.

-### Supported IAP Versions
+### Supported Platform Versions

-Itential Product adapters are built for particular versions of IAP and packaged with the versions they work with.
+Itential Product adapters are built for particular versions of Platform and packaged with the versions they work with.

-Itential opensource adapter as well as custom adapters built with the Itential Adapter Builder work acoss many releases of IAP.
-As a result, it is not often necessary to modify an adapter when upgrading IAP.
-If IAP has changes that impact the pronghorn.json, like adding a new required section, this will most likely require changes to all adapters when upgrading IAP.
+Itential opensource adapter as well as custom adapters built with the Itential Adapter Builder work acoss many releases of Platform.
+As a result, it is not often necessary to modify an adapter when upgrading Platform.
+If Platform has changes that impact the pronghorn.json, like adding a new required section, this will most likely require changes to all adapters when upgrading Platform.

-Many of the scripts that come with all adapters built using the Itential Adapter Builder do have some dependencies on IAP or the IAP database schema and so it is possible these scripts could stop working in different versions of IAP.
-If you notify Itential of any issues, the Adapter Team will attempt to fix the scripts for newer releases of IAP.
+Many of the scripts that come with all adapters built using the Itential Adapter Builder do have some dependencies on Platform or the Platform database schema and so it is possible these scripts could stop working in different versions of Platform.
+If you notify Itential of any issues, the Adapter Team will attempt to fix the scripts for newer releases of Platform.

 ### Getting Started